mwindholtz/ddd_ex_tickets/README.md

 - [X] As a Ticket Shopper, I want to see my ticket numbers.

+#### Vision
+- Aggregates using Eventual Consistency
+- Sales sets the price, Venue assigns the tickets.
+- Sales listens to changes in Venue and updates price
+- ** Needs to have a rollback senario, to show event sourceing

 To start your Phoenix server:

   * Setup the project with `mix setup`